 One other important factor is the pay-it-forward attitude that bikers have in common.
 The essence is to have these items with you in case another rider is in need of any of them.
 But you shouldn’t leave without a message.
 Tell them to pay you by ensuring they have these items the next time they go on a ride, so they can offer help to other riders who may not have them.

 If you can join the several other bikers that do this, imagine how many lives you’re going to save in the process.
 It’s amazing to know how much so little can do for us and others.
 It is always better to be a part of the solution and not the problem, so it’s best to have yours.

 This list of 7 items to take with you on a bicycle ride is not all exhaustive.
 They are some other things you might want to add to make your biking experience more pleasurable.
 Whatever the case, ensure that these items are included.
 The number of items you carry should also vary according to the distance you intend to cover.

-This is one sport that has all-round benefits, whether it’s health, leisure or even as a commuter.
+This is one sport that has all-around benefits, whether it’s health, leisure or even as a commuter.
 It is easy to ride, costs very little to maintain, does not require gas or battery to work, and can save us a lot of time when there is traffic congestion.
 However, the above items can make it even better.
 So, keep cycling, and keep having fun.